Get insider access

 Bass describes the low-end spectrum of frequency response and ranges from 20Hz to 250Hz.
 It's the deep and heavy tones in your music, like low rumbles, kick drums, and bass instruments.
 Depending on your listening taste, well-balanced bass is essential for optimal audio reproduction.

-For bass performance, we measure the low-bass, mid, and high-bass frequency response, then use these values to test for the standard error of the bass reproduction.
-We also use descriptive language to help conceptualize frequencies that are over and underemphasized, so if you're looking to brush up on your audio lingo, you'll also want to check out our sound quality glossary.
+For bass performance, we measure the low bass, mid-bass, and high bass frequency response and then use these values to test for the standard error of the bass reproduction.
+We also use descriptive language to help conceptualize over- and underemphasized frequencies, so if you're looking to brush up on your audio terminology, you'll also want to check out our sound quality glossary.

 Test results

-An over-hyped bass profile will cause the bass in some tracks to overpower the mids and highs, which might not suit everyone's listening taste.
-Inversely, an under-hyped bass profile will cause bass in some tracks to sound hollow and feel lacking, especially if the tracks didn't have much bass to begin with.
+While the right amount of bass can come down to preference, an over-hyped bass profile can cause the bass in some tracks to overpower the mids and highs, which may not suit everyone's listening taste.
+Inversely, an under-hyped bass profile will cause the bass in some tracks to sound hollow and feel lacking, especially if the tracks didn't have much bass to begin with.

-However, personal taste is important when making a selection, as different bass profiles suit different listeners.
-Also, the importance of bass depends on listening activity.
+At the end of the day, personal taste is important when making a selection, as different bass profiles suit different listeners.
+The importance of bass depends on your listening activity.
 Movies, for example, require more bass than podcasts or audiobooks.

 Our Tests